CollaboratingPlatypus/PetaPoco/README.markdown

 * Great performance by eliminating Linq and fast property assignment with DynamicMethod generation.
 * The query language is good ole SQL.
 * Includes a low friction SQL builder class that makes writing inline SQL *much* easier.
 * Includes T4 templates to automatically generate POCO classes for you.
+(V5)
 * Hooks for logging exceptions, installing value converters and mapping columns to properties without attributes.
 * Works with SQL Server, SQL Server CE, MS Access, SQLite, MySQL, MariaDB, Firebird, and PostgreSQL.
 (Oracle supported but does not have integration tests).
 * Works under Net Standard 2.0, .NET 4.0/4.5+ or Mono 2.8 and later.
 * Has [Xunit] unit tests.
 * Has supported DBs integration tests.
-* OpenSource (Apache License)
+* OpenSource (MIT License or Apache 2.0)

 ## Super easy use and configuration